It’s summer. It’s hot. Who doesn’t need free tools?

 Of course, you know about Google’s suite of tools.
 But if you’re offline, not so good.

 I’ve used SoftMaker’s FreeOffice.
 Not quite as smooth as MS, but workable.
-And it will safe documents in standard MS formats, which make it easy to switch back and forth.
+And it will save documents in standard MS formats, which makes it easy to switch back and forth.

 Need to change or update PDFs?
 Try PDFescape.
 You can create, edit and save your documents.